-- Office space, when available and with the approval of the chairman of the department, the dean of the college or school, and the President.
+- Office space, when available and with the approval of the chair of the department, the dean of the college or school, and the president.

-- In addition, holders of an emeritus title shall be accorded all privileges and perquisites of retired faculty as set forth in Section C. below.
+- In addition, holders of an emeritus title will be granted all privileges and perquisites of retired faculty as set forth in Section C. below.

 - Emeritus Administrative Officials